-Of the 160 abstracts remaining following completion of this systematic review and coding exercise, 29 were identified as appearing relevant to the question on customer satisfaction.
+In 2014/2015, of the 160 abstracts remaining following completion of this systematic review and coding exercise, 29 were identified as appearing relevant to the question on customer satisfaction.
+In 2021, a further 13 out of the 24 were selected for full review.
 The full-text copies of these papers were subject to a more in-depth review aimed at identifying the key emerging themes.
 At this stage, further studies were excluded from the review, as the full text revealed that they either reported on part of a study that was already included in the review or provided only weak, insecure or unsubstantiated findings.

 The bibliographies of the studies identified as being of particular relevance to the topic were then reviewed to identify any additional material (including articles published before the year 2000) that would be suitable for inclusion in the review.
-A total of 19 studies were drawn on in the development of this paper, references for which are provided in Annex B.
+A total of 19 studies were drawn on for the original paper, with a further four for the development of this paper, references for which are provided in Annex B.